Mischief Theatre: History

-Mischief Theatre was first formed in 2008 by Henry Lewis, Jonathan Sayer, and Henry Shields, while studying in a drama foundation course at the London Academy of Music and Dramatic Art.
-The three founders selected the company's members, most having been recruited from those attending the same course, including Dave Hearn, Nancy Zamit, Bryony Corrigan, and Niall Ransome.
+Mischief Theatre was formed in 2008 by Henry Lewis, Jonathan Sayer, and Henry Shields, while the three were studying in a drama foundation course at the London Academy of Music and Dramatic Art.
+The founders selected the company's members, a majority of which were attending the same course, including Dave Hearn, Nancy Zamit, Bryony Corrigan, and Niall Ransome.
 The company conducted its first performance, Let's See What Happens, at The Questors Studio Theatre in July 2008, which they later performed at The Edinburgh Festival the following month.

-In 2012, Lewis, Sayer and Shields devised the script for The Play That Goes Wrong, originally titled The Murder Before Christmas, a comedic play based on the real-life situations regarding accidents and problems that can occur in stage productions.
-The script saw the company's members diverge into choreographed performances, including stunts and jokes.
-The play premiered in London later that year, and after a successful run went on to multiple UK tours and was featured at the 2015 Royal Variety Performance show.
-The directors soon focused the company to conducting additional new shows, either based on improvisational comedy or scripted performances, including Lights!
+In 2012, Lewis, Sayer, and Shields devised the script for The Play That Goes Wrong, originally titled The Murder Before Christmas, a comedic play based on real-life accidents and problems that can occur in stage productions.
+With the play, the company branched into choreographed performances, including stage combat, stunts, and staged technical malfunctions.
+The play premiered in London later that year, went on multiple UK tours, and was featured at the 2015 Royal Variety Performance show.
+Lewis, Sayer, and Shields continued to devise new shows for Mischief Theatre, based on both improvisational comedy and scripted performances, including Lights!
 Camera!
 Improvise!, Late Night Impro Fight, and Mischief Movie Night.

-In 2016, the company was approached by the BBC to conduct a televised Christmas special, consisting of an adaptation of their play Peter Pan Goes Wrong.
-The adaptation proved a success, with the BBC later commissioning the company to develop a new Christmas special in 2017, before offering its members their own television series, The Goes Wrong Show, in 2019.
+The play Peter Pan Goes Wrong made its premiere at the Pleasance Theatre in London in December 2013 before touring the UK in 2014.
+The production transferred to the West End in London at the Apollo Theatre for a Christmas season run in 2015.
+In 2016, Mischief Theatre was approached by the BBC to conduct a televised Christmas special consisting of an adaptation of the stage play.
+The Peter Pan Goes Wrong adaptation proved a success, with the BBC later commissioning the company to develop a new Christmas special in 2017, A Christmas Carol Goes Wrong.

-On 1 April 2020, Mischief Theatre began a weekly podcast titled "Mischief Makers", which focused on the members of the Mischief Theatre.
-During the COVID-19 pandemic, Mischief Theatre put on improvisational comedy shows (Mischief Movie Night) in open-air venues in late August and early September.
-They briefly took the show to the Vaudeville Theatre in December before a national lockdown caused venues to close, forcing their planned schedule to be cut short.
+On 1 April 2020, Mischief Theatre began a weekly podcast titled "Mischief Makers", which focused on the members of the troupe.
+During the COVID-19 pandemic, Mischief Theatre put on improvisational comedy shows (Mischief Movie Night) in open-air venues from late August to early September.
+They briefly took the show to the Vaudeville Theatre in December before national lockdown procedures caused venues to close, forcing their planned schedule to be cut short.
 To compensate for this, the company conducted their show online, under the title Mischief Movie Night In.